Website and Database Developer

 4) Adaptability: Demonstrate a willingness to be flexible, versatile and adapt to a changing work environment while maintaining effectiveness and efficiency.
 Ability to learn new technologies and master new skills.

-5) Environmental Knowledge: Current knowledge of key environmental issues, particularly business sustainability.
+5) Environmental Knowledge: Current knowledge of key environmental issues.
 Continued interest in learning and expanding knowledge of the Greater Sudbury environmental community.

 Must have graduated with the degree, diploma or certificate within the last 3 years.
 This position must be the first employment in the candidate’s field of study.
 Candidates must not have previously participated in an internship program through the Northern Ontario Heritage Fund Corporation.